GG04 Berezina Epic (27/28 November 1812)

 • 3 Tactician Cards (optional)

-• Pre-Battle Mother Russia Roll is in effect twice (right and left bank).
+• Pre-Battle Mother Russia Roll is in effect twice (right and left bank of the river).
 Saber rolls are Cossacks too.

-• Any French unit or Leader eliminated on the left side of the river count as 2 Victory Points for the Russian player.
+• Any French unit or Leader eliminated on the left bank counts as 2 Victory Points for the Russian player.
+The French Leaders cannot leave the board on this bank.

 Regards - Marechal d'Empire GG